How to Hedge Stocks with CFDs

 Stock Hedging Explained

 Hedging can, and does, take place in all financial markets.
-However, in this article, we are focusing solely on explaining hedging in the stock market.
-Before we look in detail at how somebody would hedge in the equities market, let’s look at why they would want to do so in the first place.
+However, in this article, we are focusing solely on hedging in stock market.
+Before we look in detail at how to hedge stocks, let’s look at why someone would want to hedge stocks in the first place.

-As we have already discussed, hedging is a way of minimising the risk associated with investing and trading, by entering a position which opposes the first.
-When we talk about stock hedging, we are typically talking about a shareholder attempting to minimise the negative effect on their portfolio of a potential downturn in share price.
+When we talk about hedging stocks, we are typically talking about a shareholder attempting to minimise the negative effect on their portfolio of a potential downturn in share price.

 But hold on.
 If the shareholder is concerned about share price falling, why not just sell their shares?